anikethsanthan/Spotify-clone/README.md

 # Spotify-clone
-This is a clone of Spotify where you can play your favorite music, This project is made using HTML, CSS and JavaScript
+This is a clone of Spotify where you can play your favorite music, This project is made using HTML, CSS and JavaScript.